ondrej-langr/toolbox/packages/tsuru/docs/naming-conventions.md

 # Naming Conventions

-Bob has some naming that its better to follow
+Tsuru has some naming that its better to follow

 - Plugin naming
   - Please make sure that `tsuru-plugin` is mentioned somewhere in the package name